shady-ti/meku-ui/Design Principles.md

 ## Attention Deflecting

 Mēku never seeks more attention or interaction from me.
 My mind is enraptured completely by my work.

 ```
 Simple is better than complex, complex is better than complicated,
-empty is better than full — there exists no UI.
+plain is better than cluttered — there exists no UI.
 ```

 <br/><br/><br/>

 ## Understanding

 Mēku knows what I want to do, I never need to stop and navigate to get to where I want.

 ```
 Flat is better than nested — the unnecessary intermediaries have been deleted.